×

 We asked people living in Switzerland to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "This is crazy but Miracle Whip, Saltine Crackers, and KC Masterpiece BBQ Sauce are things I can't live without.
 When we shipped our goods to Switzerland we included about 15 bottles of hair shampoo!
-Unless you are addicted to a specific kind/type--leave those kinds of things at home," remarked one expat who made the move to Wengen.
+Unless you are addicted to a specific kind/type--leave those kinds of things at home," commented one expat who made the move to Wengen.

 Get Quote